 To help you find the best non-toxic, eco-friendly cosmetics, we pore over ingredient lists, examine the science, and scrutinize the credentials of companies marketing ‘natural’ nail polish, mascara, and more to figure out which cosmetics really are safe and sustainably made.

 We’re constantly adding new reviews for products to Leaf Score, so keep checking those out.
 In the meantime, here are our top picks for eco-friendly, non-toxic cosmetics.
+You can read about our unique research process here.

 In case you’re in a hurry and want to cut to the chase with our overall winners, here they are: